Store Hours

 How do I store my garden tools for the season?

-Give your garden and lawn a final cleanup for the season, then store the tools for the winter.
-Remove rust and dirt with a soak in soapy water, then dry your tools well.
-Next, soak them in a water and bleach mix for 20 minutes to kill off any microorganisms, and follow with a rinse.
-Then, scrub off rust specks with a wire brush, oil them with WD-40 or vegetable oil if necessary, and ensure they're dry before hanging them in a garage or shed.
+To make next spring easier, clean your garden tools before you store them.
+Remove grime and clay with a soak in soapy water, then dry the tools thoroughly.
+Next, soak them in a water and bleach mix for 20 minutes to disinfect them, and follow with a rinse.
+Then, polish off rust with a wire brush, oil them with WD-40 or vegetable oil if necessary, and ensure they're dry before hanging them in a garage or shed.

-Patch bald spots on your lawn by overseeding them.
-Cooler weather is a great time to fill in brown or bare places in your yard.
+Repair bald spots on your lawn by spreading fresh grass seed.
+Cooler weather is a great time to fill in brown, dead, or bare places in your yard.
 However, you should try to keep leaves off freshly seeded areas.
-New grass seed needs sun, water, and air to grow, and leaf litter can block out the air and sunlight it needs to germinate.
+New grass seed needs air, water, and sun to grow, and leaf litter can block out the sunlight and air it needs to germinate.

 Plant Flower Bulbs

-If you've got your eye on springtime tulips and daffodils, get those planted soon.
+If you've got your eye on spring-blooming bulb plants, plant them soon.
 Although their roots look different because they sprout from bulbs and not just below the stem, they still need time to grow downward.
 Check your plant hardiness zone before planting.
-In colder climates, some bulb flowers should be planted in spring instead.
-Find ideas for spring flowering bulbs and plan your iris, daffodil, and tulip displays now.
-Garlic and onions can also go in for next year's harvest, but they won't need soil additives.
+In colder climates, some bulb flowers, like freesias, should be planted in spring instead.
+Plan your daffodil, tulip, and iris displays now.
+Garlic and onions can go in, too, for next spring's harvest, but they won't need soil additives.

 Cut and Cover Perennials

 In climates where you might have a cold snap and then warm up above freezing, cover your plants.
 Protect your garden from freeze and frost damage to extend their season.
 You can get extra life out of your garden by covering your plants with 5-gallon buckets, tarps, or even painting drop cloths.
-It'll warm your plants like a greenhouse, and they'll survive a frost.
-Read other fall-planted perennial tips, too.
+It'll warm your plants like a blanket or greenhouse, and they'll survive a frost.

 This works well when the weather is still transitional, until you're fully into the colder parts of the season.
 Uncover the plants in the morning when it warms up again and let them enjoy that autumn sun.
-Once the temperatures regularly dip below freezing, it's time to bid a fond farewell to the garden for now.
+Once the temperatures regularly dip below freezing, say goodbye to the garden for the winter.

 Put the Garden to Bed

-When your annuals start looking rougher, it's time to dig up the plants.
-Northern climates that get cold earlier in the fall might be putting the garden to bed for the season in October or November.
-After your annuals are done blooming for the year, dig them up, then chop and dispose of the dead plant debris.
-Feel free to let them decay to enrich the soil unless you had one of two exceptions: if your plants dealt with blight or if you had a snail problem.
+When the sun angle changes and your annuals start looking rougher, dig up the plants.
+Northern climates might be putting the garden to bed for the season in October or November.
+After your vegetables and annuals are done for the year, dig them up and dispose of the detritus, or dead plant debris.
+You can let them return their nutrients to the soil, but there are two exceptions: if your plants dealt with blight or if you had a slug problem.

 Indoor Gardening

-Gardeners with potted plants can extend their growing season by bringing delicate plants indoors to a sunny window.
+Gardeners with potted plants can extend their growing season by bringing the plants indoors to a sunny window.
 Indoor gardening allows both outdoor plants to live longer and house plants to bring joy into your home.
-Just make sure they get enough water now that they won't benefit from rainfall, and rotate them regularly to give all leaves equal sunlight.
+Just make sure they get enough water, and turn them regularly to give all leaves equal sunlight.
 If the pots don't have built-in overflow dishes, be sure to add shallow bowls beneath them to catch any extra water.

 Warm the Outdoors with a Patio Heater